Home & GardenPreparing & Cooking

 Have no idea what all the fuss over Marshmallow Fluff is?

-Well, before I start sharing my favorite fudge recipe, let’s take a trip to New England and see what makes this wicked good marshmallow cream so, well… wicked good!
+Well, before I start sharing my favorite fudge with marshmallow recipe, let’s take a trip to New England and see what makes this wicked good marshmallow cream so, well… wicked good!

 Nuthin’ But The Fluff

-Fluff marshmallow cream was first sold in 1920 by 2 World War I veterans named H. Allen Durkee and Fred L Mower:
+Fluff marshmallow cream was first sold in 1920 by two World War I veterans named H. Allen Durkee and Fred L Mower:

 • They bought the Marshmallow Fluff recipe for $500 from a man named Archibald Query, who invented it in 1917 but had a difficult time getting his sugar-based confection off the ground during an era of wartime rations.